vivekjuneja/vivekjuneja.github.io/_posts/2016-08-29-arm-cloud-cluster.md

 The above command runs a Python container on the cluster, and exposes port 3000 on the container host.
 The Swarm manager schedules the container to run on the cluster.

-I also used the <a href="https://github.com/kevana/ui-for-docker">Docker UI</a> project to manage the swarm cluster, and provides a simple Web UI to visualize the basic adminstration tasks for the cluster.
-One can also use the project <a href="https://github.com/bfirsh/swarm-viz">Swarm Viz</a> to visualize the swarm cluster, and display how the containers are laid out on the cluster.
+I also used the <a target="_blank" href="https://github.com/kevana/ui-for-docker">Docker UI</a> project to manage the swarm cluster, and provides a simple Web UI to visualize the basic adminstration tasks for the cluster.
+One can also use the project <a target="_blank" href="https://github.com/bfirsh/swarm-viz">Swarm Viz</a> to visualize the swarm cluster, and display how the containers are laid out on the cluster.
 Its a simple visualization, that adds to the appeal of the running a container cluster.

 I also added Monit agent on each Docker host to gather the monitoring information.
 The M/Monit Dashboard can be installed to collect the monitoring information from all the Monit agents.